-On 14 February 2024, RBI announced that it is in advanced negotiations on the disposal of its 87.74 per cent. stake in Priorbank JSC, Belarus, and its subsidiaries, with Soven 1 Holding Limited, an investor from the United Arab Emirates, resulting in a potential exit of RBI from the Belarusian market.
-The signing of the transaction is - among other conditions - pending proof of funds by the investor with transfer of full collateral for the transaction consideration.
-The expected impact on the CET 1 ratio of RBI Group would be minimal.
-The transaction would trigger a loss of approximately EUR 225 million on RBI Group, resulting from the difference of the purchase price and book value of the equity of Priorbank JSC, Belarus.
-At closing, a further negative impact in the range of EUR 450 million is expected on RBI Group's consolidated profit, relating to the reclassification of predominantly historical foreign currency ("FX") losses currently recognized in other comprehensive income.
+On 14 February 2024, RBI had announced that it is in advanced negotiations on the disposal of its 87.74 per cent. stake in Priorbank JSC, Belarus, and its subsidiaries, with Soven 1 Holding Limited, an investor from the United Arab Emirates, resulting in a potential exit of RBI from the Belarusian market.
+On 20 September 2024, the agreement on the sale was signed.
+The transaction is subject to regulatory approvals and successful closing, which is expected in Q4/2024.
+The signing of the transaction is among other conditions pending proof of funds by the investor with transfer of full collateral for the transaction consideration.
+The expected At closing, the impact on the RBI Group's CET 1 ratio excluding Russia is expected around -5 basis points, resulting from the estimated difference between purchase price and book value of the equity and from the deconsolidation of the risk-weighted assets of Priorbank JSC. of RBI Group would be minimal.
+The At closing, the transaction would trigger a loss is expected to have an estimated negative impact of approximately EUR 225 300 million on RBI Group's consolidated profit, resulting mainly from the difference of the between purchase price and book value of the equity of Priorbank JSC, Belarus.
+At closing, the transaction is expected to have a further estimated negative impact on RBI Group's consolidated profit in the range of approximately EUR 450 500 million, is expected on RBI Group's consolidated profit, relating This will have no impact on the regulatory capital and capital ratios of RBI Group and is related to the reclassification of predominantly historical foreign currency ("FX") losses currently recognized in other comprehensive income.
 This reclassification of losses would have no impact on the regulatory capital of RBI Group.
+With the completion of this transaction, RBI will have exited the Belarusian market, and thereby reduced its operational complexity in line with its de-risking strategy in Eastern Europe.
+Under its new ownership Priorbank JSC will operate in a fully independent manner.
 (Source: all internal data, unaudited)